FoxComm/code-challenges/react-vending-machine/README.md

 ## Problem

-Create a test-driven [vending machine](https://en.wikipedia.org/wiki/Vending_machine) using react.js and any other technologies you wish.
+Create a [vending machine](https://en.wikipedia.org/wiki/Vending_machine) using react.js and any other technologies you wish.
 The vending machine can take any currency you wish, and can sell any products you wish.
 The vending machine should be API driven and respond to basic commands, such as `pay` and `select_products`